SC5/serverless-messenger-boilerplate/README.md

 **The Objective**

-Create a Facebook Messenger chatbot
+Create a Facebook Messenger chatbot using Serverless Framework to build backend for the service.

 ![Objective chart](https://raw.githubusercontent.com/SC5/serverless-messenger-boilerplate/master/docs/serverless-messenger-bot.png)